XIAYM-gh/joytag-node/README.md

 If you are still having issues while downloading the model, you can manually download it ([download link](https://huggingface.co/fancyfeast/joytag/resolve/main/model.onnx)) and put it in the `data` folder.

+## Want lower disk usage and better performance?

+Try [joytag-onnx-Q8_0-quantized](https://huggingface.co/IamTheStormThatIsApproaching/joytag-onnx-Q8_0-quantized), a model quantized by me.
+It achieves ~10% better performance, uses merely 88MiB disk space and requires 200MiB less RAM.

+To use, just download the `joytag-Q8_0.onnx`, rename it as `model.onnx` and move it into the `data` folder.

+But be aware of the precision loss, though it's not obvious.

 ## License

 This project is licensed under MIT License ([Full Text Here](/LICENSE)).